filecoin-project/filecoin-docs/content/en/fvm/reference/networks/index.md

 - Early builders from the community to test EVM smart contract deployment on FVM.
 - Early builders deploying native FVM actors.

 The Wallaby testnet is operated and maintained by [Factor8 Solutions](https://github.com/Factor8Solutions).
-You can find Wallaby specific documentation written by Factor8 at [kb.factor8.io/en/docs/fil/wallabynet](https://kb.factor8.io/en/docs/fil/wallabynet).
+You can find Wallaby-specific documentation written by Factor8 at [kb.factor8.io/en/docs/fil/wallabynet](https://kb.factor8.io/en/docs/fil/wallabynet).

 ## Block explorers